mopmop23/.github/profile/README.md

 He's been playing Minecraft ever since it released, on all kinds of different devices, including Xbox 360 and Mobile.

 ## Liam
 Hello, my name is Liam and let me explain my job here at RubyDevelopment.
 I am the organiser of this, I directly work within the Management Team of RubyDevelopment and make sure that tasks are being completed as well as working on the RubyClient Discord bot.
-I also assist with the coding of the RubyClient application itself however it is my main expertise.
+My main job within this organisation is the development of the Ruby Client application.
 My knowledge regarding Minecraft is about 8 years old, I have been playing this game around half the time I have walked this earth, I have been coding for almost the past 3 years and is what I enjoy the most out of this game, as I am able to make things based around this game.

 ## Wiggels